trinodb/trino/docs/src/main/sphinx/connector/bigquery.md

 having `connector.name=bigquery` but with different `project-id`.
 This will create the two catalogs, `sales` and `analytics` respectively.

-### Configuring partitioning

-By default the connector creates one partition per 400MB in the table being read (before filtering).
-This should roughly correspond to the maximum number of readers supported by the BigQuery Storage API.
-This can be configured explicitly with the `bigquery.parallelism` property.
-BigQuery may limit the number of partitions based on server constraints.

 (bigquery-arrow-serialization-support)=
 ### Arrow serialization support